Lectrum/breakpoints-json/README.md

 [![Gitter Chat](https://img.shields.io/badge/chat-on%20gitter-blue.svg?style=flat)]()
 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/lectrumhq)

-There are presented most appropriate to modern devices breakpoints (look on the picture below).
-It is lightweight and have universal JSON format that make it useful in any projects with any programming language.
+*There are presented most appropriate to modern devices breakpoints (look on the picture below)*.
+It is lightweight and has a universal JSON format that makes it useful in any projects with any programming language.

 ![breakpoints-json 3](https://cloud.githubusercontent.com/assets/26002528/25903209/71667874-35a4-11e7-84d3-e8c7e3259393.png)

 ## Installation

+You can install `breakpoints-json` using npm:

 `npm install -D breakpoints-json`

 ## Usage

-For use this package you just need to import it from 'node_modules'.
+To use this package you just need to import it from 'node_modules':

 `import breakpoints from 'breakpoints-json';`

-or if you don`t use ES6
+or if you don`t use ES6:

 `var breakpoints = require('breakpoints-json');`